- What is a fraternity and sorority?

 Each fraternity or sorority has some type of recruitment process.
 The Panhellenic sororities conduct a formal recruitment at the beginning of the fall semester and informal recruitment in the spring semester.
 The IFC fraternities, the NPHC and multicultural fraternities and sororities will do recruitment or intake throughout the year.
 Most chapters or the governing councils will post flyers in the residence halls, sponsor information sessions on campus, have information on the web site, and promote events in The Daily Collegian, Campus Pulse and social media.

 Fraternity membership is open to all full-time undergraduate students; although some chapters are open to students from the Five Colleges.
 However, fraternities and sororities do have a selection process, so it is best to check out every chapter to find the best match.
-Some chapters have requirements that must be met before one may be considered for membership: grade point averages, semester hours completed, an intake process, etc. Before you join, learn everything you can about the fraternity or sorority that interests you.
+Some chapters have requirements that must be met before one may be considered for membership: grade point averages, semester hours completed, an intake process, etc. Before joining, one should learn everything possible about the fraternity or sorority chapter.
 Most national fraternities and sororities have information sites on the internet and social media.
-An internet search will give you information about the national organization as well as links to a specific campus' chapter.
+An internet search will give one information about the national organization as well as links to a specific campus' chapter.

-Other than gender (fraternities are for men and sororities are for women), a chapter is open to membership of any interested university student (and in some cases, a Five College or greater Springfield college student) who is in good standing and meets all the academic requirements.
+Other than gender identity (fraternities are for students who identify as men/male and sororities are for students who identify as women/female), a chapter is open to membership of any interested university student (and in some cases, a Five College or greater Springfield college student) who is in good standing and meets all the academic requirements.
 Interested students are encouraged to investigate as many chapters as possible in order to make a well-informed decision.
 The decision is for a lifetime, so it should be done with all seriousness.
-And-you can only join one!

 Not every chapter on campus has a facility/house.
 For those with facilities, each one has its own housing requirements and processes.
 First year students are not allowed to move into a chapter facility (university policy).
 Only initiated members who at least have a second year or higher status may move into an approved facility.